MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/tutorials/in-game-vendors.md

     }
 }
 ```
+> [!TIP] For more details and examples on search, check out the official documentation [https://learn.microsoft.com/en-us/gaming/playfab/features/economy-v2/catalog/search]

 ## Parsing the Catalog Search Call
 So now we can call search and get a result.
 We need to parse that result by making updates to OnCatalogFetchRequestSuccess.
 First, we will create a list to hold our CatalogItems, explicitly using EconomyModels so that we don’t conflict with Legacy V1:
 ```csharp